lordpansar/lordpansar.github.io/_posts/2019-01-14-five-things-csharp.markdown

 ---

 I've been doing a series of tweets called "Things I did not know about C#" for a while, where I've written shortly about features and behaviours in C#.
+Either ones that

+- I've stumbled upon
+- knew they they existed but never used
-Either ones that I've stumbled upon or ones I have not fully understood how they work under the hood.
+- I have not fully understood how they work under the hood

 I thought I should gather the first five "lessons" in a blog post.
 This also gives me some more space to add context and explanation to the examples than can be fitted into a tweet.